DanielFDA/Battleship/README.md

 ## Approach

-One thing to note is that for this project there is a lot of comments made in Spanish (which is my native language), I understand that I should've used English and in future projects I do.
+One thing to note is that for this project there is a lot of comments made in Spanish (which is my native language), I understand that I should've used English and will do for future projects.

-In this section I will do my best to explain what the functions do and how the game works, if you choose you can skip the explanations and go straight to my thought process during the building of this game.
+In this section I will do my best to explain what the functions do and how the game works, you can also choose to skip the explanations and go straight to my thought process during the building of this game.

 ### Explanations

-The first thing I did was write down all the core/main functionality that I thought was basic for the game to function, for this I had to go through the [Battleship](https://en.wikipedia.org/wiki/Battleship_(game)) wikipedia to make sure I wasn't missing anything, as well as deciding the amount of ships that I wanted for the game since they vary depending on the version of the game you choose to play.
+The first thing I did was write down all the core/main functionality that I thought was basic for the game to function.
+For this I had to go through the [Battleship](https://en.wikipedia.org/wiki/Battleship_(game)) wikipedia to make sure I wasn't missing anything, as well as deciding the amount of ships that I wanted for the game since they vary depending on the version of the game you choose to play.

 <p align="center" width="100%">
     <img width="85%" src="assets/image1.png">
 </p>

-This is how the ships objects looked
+This is how the ships objects looked.

 ```js
 const ships = [